symfony-cmf/menu-bundle/README.md

 This bundle extends [KnpMenuBundle](https://github.com/KnpLabs/KnpMenuBundle) in order to work with PHPCR ODM.
 It can go through a [PHPCR](http://phpcr.github.com/) repository and build the corresponding menu.

 The [CMF website](http://cmf.symfony.com) is a concrete example of code using this bundle.
-It uses the CMF MenuBundle with a custom menu provider, on top of a SQLite PHPCR repository.
+It uses the MenuBundle with a custom menu provider, on top of a SQLite PHPCR repository.

 ### Installation

 This bundle is best included using Composer.

-Edit your project composer.json file to add a new require for symfony-cmf/menu-bundle.
+Edit your project composer file to add a new require for `symfony-cmf/menu-bundle`.

-	"require": {
-        "php": ">=5.3.3",
-        "symfony/symfony": "2.1.*",
-		"symfony-cmf/symfony-cmf": "1.0.*",
-		"symfony-cmf/simple-cms-bundle": "1.0.*",
-		"symfony-cmf/menu-bundle": "1.0.*"

-		//optional dependencies
-        "sonata-project/doctrine-phpcr-admin-bundle": "1.0.*",

-        },

 Add this bundle (and its dependencies, if they are not already there) to your application's kernel: